kartoza/sawps/docs/src/administrator/manual/django-add-data.md

     - **Scientific Name**: Field to input the scientific name of the taxon.

-    - **Common Name Varbatim**: Field for entering the common name of the taxon.
+    - **Common Name Verbatim**: Field for entering the common name of the taxon.

-    - **Colour Variant**: Dropdown menu for selecting color variants.
+    - **Colour Variant**: Dropdown menu for selecting colour variants.

     - **Infraspecific Epithet**: Field for specifying the infraspecific epithet.